qlik-oss/core-data-loading/README.md

 npm install
 ```

 You can now run each script example by providing it as an argument to `npm start`.
-For example, to run the load script
-named `csv-file.qvs', run:
+Note that you should omit the `scripts/` folder and only type out the filename.
+For example, to run the load script named `csv-file.qvs', run:

 ```sh
 npm start csv-file.qvs